anderson-050/Burmese_food_stall/README.md

 # 🍜 Burmese Food Stall CLI Order System

-A robust and interactive **Command-Line Interface (CLI)** application written in Python that simulates the ordering process for a Burmese food stall.
-This system is designed to provide a user-friendly experience that mimics real-world point-of-sale (POS) systems within a terminal environment.
+An interactive **Command-Line Interface (CLI)** application written in Python that simulates the ordering process for a Burmese food stall.
+This system is designed to provide a user-friendly experience that mimics real-world point-of-sale (POS) systems within a terminal.

 #### [Video Demo](https://youtu.be/v0UIG7Fu4cg?si=ynD-tremFAbITot6)

 ## 📝 Project Overview

 This Python CLI application efficiently handles the complexities of taking food orders, from displaying a clean menu to processing flexible user input and generating an accurate bill.
-It demonstrates core programming concepts like data structure management, string manipulation for flexible item matching, and professional output formatting.
+It demonstrates core programming concepts like data structure management, string manipulation for flexible item matching, and output formatting.
 By focusing on a culturally rich menu, the project offers a unique and practical utility application.

 ## ✨ Core Features